Qubes-Community/Contents/docs/user-setups/raffaeleflorio/README.md

 ```

 Template of:
-- dvm-net: template for dispVMs
+- dvm-net: template for DispVMs
 - dispNet: DispVM based on dvm-net
 - *VMs that needs a minimal Firefox and/or Thunderbird (e.g. work)*: firewalled; qubes-url-redirector; custom Firefox preferences